lban2049/fastapi/.aigne/doc-smith/docs/advanced-testing.md

 By using `with TestClient(app) as client:`, the `startup_event` is guaranteed to run before any client requests are made, ensuring `items` is populated.

-## Testing with Dependency Overrides
+## Testing Dependencies with Overrides

 One of the most useful features for testing is the ability to override dependencies.
 This allows you to replace dependencies with mock versions for your tests, for example, to avoid making real database or network calls.